Dr Elena (Ellie) Woodacre, Founder and Director

 Dr Dustin M. Neighbors, Administrative Officer and Digital Content Manager

-Dr Neighbors is a postdoctoral researcher for the Fashion History Lab project at Aalto University, as well as avisiting postdoctoral researcher with the Department of Philosophy, History and Art Studies at the University of Copenhagen.
+Dr Dustin Neighbors is a postdoctoral researcher for the Fashion History Lab project at Aalto University, as well as avisiting postdoctoral researcher with the Department of Philosophy, History and Art Studies at the University of Helsinki.
 He began his undergraduate studies in the southern USA and earned his BA in History and Sociology from Georgia State University.
 He received his MA in Early Modern History from the University of East Anglia in 2012 and immediately began his doctoral research at the University of York.
 Dustin’s doctoral thesis, titled “‘With my rulinge’: Agency, Queenship, and Political Culture through Royal Progresses during the Reign of Elizabeth I”, focused on royal progresses as fundamental instruments used to negotiate power between the ruler and the ruled, and craft spectacles of authority, particularly through ceremony, ritual, recreational activities, and visual displays both in public and private spaces.

 Dustin previously served as a postdoctoral research assistant with Historic Royal Palaces researching the royal progresses of Henry VIII.
 His research was the basis for the successful AHRC Network Grant for “Henry VIII on Tour: Tudor Palaces and Royal Progresses.”
 Additionally, he served as Chief Layout Editor for the Royal Studies Journal for four years.